 The NSW Government is providing temporary crisis accommodation for international students enrolled to study in NSW who are facing homelessness and hardship due to the COVID-19 pandemic.
 The NSW Government will fund the temporary accommodation costs and Service NSW will administer the application process based on the following Terms and Conditions.

 The term ‘Scheme Guidelines’ refers to the guidelines applicable to international students enrolled to study in NSW making an application for temporary crisis accommodation.
 ‘You’ is used interchangeably with ‘applicant’.
 ‘Administering agency’ means Service NSW.
 Further definitions are contained within the Scheme Guidelines, unless otherwise stated in these Terms and Conditions or published on the Service NSW website.

 The Scheme Guidelines, which underpin these Terms and Conditions, are published on the Service NSW website.

 Applicants must meet the eligibility criteria set out in the Scheme Guidelines to qualify for an allocation of temporary crisis accommodation.
-Service NSW provides guidance on its website about the eligibility criteria under ‘Eligibility’ at Apply for international student COVID-19 crisis accommodation.
+Service NSW provides guidance on its website about the eligibility criteria under ‘Eligibility criteria’ at International student COVID-19 crisis accommodation – Guidelines.